-Put the kids on a souvenir budget
+Put the kids (and yourself) on a souvenir budget

 Go for the free souvenirs

-Completely eliminate the souvenir budget by collecting the countless free souvenirs you can find on nearly every vacation – restaurant menus, ticket stubs, brochures, hotel room key cards, hotel soap, foreign currency, drink coasters, labels from local foods, receipts, seashells, and other local flora and fauna, etc. These little things will carry much more meaning than that cheapy roadside t-shirt anyway.
+These little things will carry much more meaning than that cheap roadside t-shirt anyway.
 And imagine how fun it will be to stick these mementos next to your vacation photos in your scrapbook or on your dresser.
+(Just be sure that you have permission to take these items before you tuck them in your fanny pack!)

 Pack a lunch

 If you pack sandwiches for just one meal a day, you can cut your food budget by a quarter.
-Even if you’re staying in a hotel room without a refrigerator, pack one daily meal of fruit, granola bars and other non-perishables.
+Even if you’re staying in a hotel room without a refrigerator, pack one daily meal of fruit, granola bars, and other non-perishables.
 You’ll save money, and each restaurant meal will be more special.

 Save at the restaurant

 With that in mind, here are two money-saving restaurant tips.
-First, consider eating just two meals – a big breakfast and dinner.
+First, consider eating just two meals: a big breakfast and dinner.
 You’ll be plenty full, and on vacation you’re busy enough that you probably won’t even miss lunch.
 Second, consider splitting those giant entrees.
 Growing teens will clean their plates, but most younger kids and adults would be perfectly content with half a meal, especially when they eat the bread and other stuff that precedes the meal.

 The best things are free

-What do your kids remember most from your last vacation, the $250 visit to the run-down amusement park, or the day you spent on the beach for free?
-And how many times have you heard about the kid who remembers the hotel pool way more fondly than the endless museum?
+What do your kids remember most from your last vacation: the $250 visit to the run-down amusement park, or the day you spent on the beach for free?
+How many times have you heard about the kid who remembers the hotel pool way more fondly than the endless museum?

 Wanna hear a concert?
-Skip the big-name reunion tour at $250 a ticket and hear the best local garage band in an intimate atmosphere for a $10 cover.
+Skip the big-name reunion tour at $250 a ticket, and hear the best local garage band in an intimate atmosphere for a $10 cover.
 Unlike the owners of major sports teams and theaters, the owners of minor league sports teams, small theaters, local music venues, and similar cultural institutions know that they need to treat the customers well in order to win their business.

 Pay in advance

 There’s no better feeling when you’re checking out of the hotel than to hear the clerk say the bill is already covered.
-And you will almost certainly get a better deal on anything you order if you pay in advance.
-Best of all, if you pay for your car and hotel room from the comfort of your home six weeks before your trip, you are much less likely to get hit with surprise budget-killing extra fees.
+And you will almost certainly get a better deal on anything you order if you pay in advance (theme park tickets, for example, are almost always cheaper in advance than at the gate).

 These are just a few ideas to get the conversation started.
 What’s the best low or no-cost deal you’ve found on a family vacation?